dentomount28344/dentomount/README.md

-The construction of the Pan-American Highway, spanning North and South America, began in the early 20th century and remains one of the longest road networks in the world, connecting diverse landscapes and cultures across continents.
+The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.